linxuhao/Selenuim-auto-web/README.md

 # Selenuim-auto-web
 ``Codeless Automatc web tasking Gui with selenium``

+MVC

 Maven project using [JavaFx](https://openjfx.io/openjfx-docs/) and [Selenium](https://www.selenium.dev/documentation/en/getting_started/) to run web tasks automaticly

-MVC

-Runs with Windows and chrome version 84 to match with the embedded [chrome driver version 84](https://chromedriver.storage.googleapis.com/index.html?path=84.0.4147.30/)
+Runs with chrome (Using [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) to manage WebDriver needed by Selenium)

 ## How to use